-The Governing Body normally meets once each term as a full Governing body and additionally as the various sub-committees.
+The Governing Board normally meets once each term as a full Governing board and additionally as various sub-Committees.
 During the year covered by this Governors Report, the Coronavirus restrictions and lockdowns presented challenges in the organisation of Governing Body meetings, which largely moved to video conferencing.

-The Governing Body establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees of the Governing Body and other groups.
+The Governing Board establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees of the Governing Board and other groups.
 It receives reports including policies from its Committees for ratification.
 It monitors the activities of the Committees through the minutes of their meetings.
-The Governing Body may from time to time establish working groups to perform specific tasks over a limited timescale.
+The Governing Board may from time to time establish working groups to perform specific tasks over a limited timescale.